Bloggingheads.tv

 Bloggingheads.tv, founded in 2005, was the first website devoted to split-screen video dialogues about politics and ideas.
 A central aspiration of the site was laid out in an early mission statement: “We hope to be in one sense an unusual expression of the Internet.
 Almost all blogs have a dominant ideology and a fairly homogeneous comments section to match.
 We pride ourselves on having a diversity of views in our diavlogs and an accordingly diverse comments section, where thoughtful disagreement is expressed in civil terms.
 (OK, usually thoughtful, and usually civil.)”

-Since January of 2012, Bloggingheads has been operated by the Nonzero Foundation, whose name is, in a sense, an allusion to this mission.
+Since January of 2012, Bloggingheads has been operated by The Nonzero Foundation, whose name is, in a sense, an allusion to this mission.
 In game theory, a non-zero-sum game is a game that won’t necessarily produce a winner and a loser, but, rather, could have a win-win outcome or a lose-lose outcome.
 (For example: nuclear war is lose-lose, and peace in a nuclear age is win-win.
 Or, less dramatically: Sometimes liberals and conservatives are both better off compromising and reaching an agreement—that, say, keeps the government running—than failing to reach an agreement.)
 One common obstacle to reaching a win-win outcome is the failure of the participants to see things from the perspective of other participants.
-A primary mission of Bloggingheads, and the Nonzero Foundation, is to help people see things from perspectives other than their own—and, in particular, from perspectives that, for whatever reason, they aren’t normally able to appreciate.
+A primary mission of Bloggingheads, and The Nonzero Foundation, is to help people see things from perspectives other than their own—and, in particular, from perspectives that, for whatever reason, they aren’t normally able to appreciate.

 This may mean helping Americans see world events from the perspective of non-Americans, or vice versa.
 And it may mean crossing various other divides—not just national but ideological, ethnic, cultural, religious, linguistic, gender, whatever.